NaiemaElsaadi/Json-sentiment/README.md

 The source of the repository for this project is available at:[GitHub Repository]( https://github.com/wmnlp-materials/json-sentiment)

 ## Contact

-For any questions, feedback, or inquiries, you can reach me out to the my Github Repository [GitHub Repository](https://github.com/NaiemaElsaadi/Json-sentiment)
+For any questions, feedback, or inquiries, you can reach out to me via  [My GitHub Repository](https://github.com/NaiemaElsaadi/Json-sentiment)

 ## Acknowledgments